rodobarcaaa/tapir-play-sample/README.md

 basically a router defined by the code rather than by the `routes` file.

 The `routes` file looks like this:

 ```
+->         /        shared.infrastructure.ApiRouter
+->         /        books.infrastructure.ApiRouter
-->        /        routers.ApiRouter
+->         /        <<some module>>.infrastructure.ApiRouter
 ```

 **Note:** you can still use regular routes defined in the `routes` file.
 Both can be used within the same app.

 ### Controllers